Caldwell Priory: Origins

-At the siege of Bedford Castle in 1224, the canons assisted the king by providing him with materials for mangonels, and received in return a share of the stones from the dismantled walls.
+At the siege of Bedford Castle in 1224, the canons assisted the king by providing him with materials for mangonels and received in return a share of the stones from the dismantled walls.
 At this time, as well as later, they seem to have been on friendly terms with the canons of Dunstable.
 It was by the advice of the prior of Dunstable, amongst others, that Prior Eudo of Caldwell resigned and fled to the Cistercians of Merivale, before the visitation of Bishop Grossetête; and the sub-prior of Dunstable took his place.
-The reason why he was afraid of the visitation is not stated, only that he was 'accused by many'; he had only been prior five years, and during his term of office had been sent by the pope to settle a dispute as far away as Yorkshire.
+The reason why he was afraid of the visitation is not stated, only that he was 'accused by many'; he had only been prior for five years, and during his term of office had been sent by the pope to settle a dispute as far away as Yorkshire.

-In 1287 there seems to have been some uncertainty about the advowson of the priory, and the election of John of Yprès was hurried so as to prevent any claim being made.
+In 1287, there seems to have been some uncertainty about the advowson of the priory, and the election of John of Yprès was hurried to prevent any claim being made.

-In the year 1339, at the death of Prior Roger of Wellington (or Wymington) the king's escheator seized the lands of the priory; partly on the ground of a rumour that in the time of Henry III the advowson had been taken into the king's hand, and partly because the prior held two carucates of land and a rent of 100s. within Bedford town, and held in fee farm of the king.
+In the year 1339, at the death of Prior Roger of Wellington (or Wymington) the king's escheator seized the lands of the priory; partly on the ground of a rumour that in the time of Henry III the advowson had been taken into the king's hand, and partly because the prior held two carucates of land and a rent of 100s.
+Within Bedford town, and held in fee farm of the king.
 The canons however appealed to the king himself, who thereupon wrote to the escheator to molest them no further, saying that he had heard from the present prior that Simon de Barescote, whose ancestors founded the priory, gave the advowson to Roger the Marshal, and he to William le Latimer; and that thus it had descended to Robert de Ufford and his wife who then held it.